 Table of Contents

-What is migrated in Trello to Planner migration?
+What is migrated in an Planner to Asana migration scenario?

-- Task details including title, collaborators, assignees description, start date, due date, comments, attachments, completion, labels, covers, checklist, and comments
+- Task details including title, assignees description, start date, due date, comments, attachments, completion and tags / labels

 What to consider?

-Trello and Microsoft Planner are quite similar in shape.
+Asana and Microsoft Planner are quite similar in shape.
 Your end users will not find any issue coping up with the changes as both tools look quite the same, and have almost the same functionalities.
-However, there are some small limitations that you might need to be aware of.
-These limitations are thoroughly documented in this article.
-Please give it a look.
+However, there are some small limitations that you might need to be aware of:

 The Altosio software runs in the Cloud and is hosted in Microsoft Azure data centers located in the Netherlands.
 Altosio is able to provide you with a static IP address from which the migration will run in order to secure your environments with Firewall access accordingly.
 Please reach out to email@example.com to get it.
 You can also visit our security statement here.